mackaya1/ugmatlab/README.md

   -------------

-  The documentation available as of the date of this release is included in PDF format as main.pdf.
+  The documentation available as of the date of this release is included in PDF format as docs/main.pdf.

   Installation
   ------------